nikitavoloboev/data/compilers/compilers.md

 - [So You Want to Be a (Compiler) Wizard (2016)](http://belkadan.com/blog/2016/05/So-You-Want-To-Be-A-Compiler-Wizard/)
 - [I Built a Lisp Compiler (2019)](https://mpov.timmorgan.org/i-built-a-lisp-compiler/)
 - [tal](https://github.com/sweirich/tal) - Implementation of Typed Assembly Language (Morrisett, Walker, Crary, Glew).
+- [microml](https://github.com/hellerve/microml) - Minimal ML, type-inferred, compiled, and/or interpreted in less than 800 lines.